Generalised anxiety disorder (GAD) can affect you both physically and mentally.

 GAD can also have a number of physical symptoms, including:

-If you are anxious as a result of a specific phobia or because of panic disorder, you will usually know what the cause is.
-For example, if you have claustrophobia (a fear of enclosed spaces), you know that being confined in a small space will trigger your anxiety.
+For example, if you have claustrophobia (fear of confined spaces), you know that being confined in a small space will trigger your anxiety.

-However, if you have GAD, it may not always be clear what you are feeling anxious about.
-Not knowing what triggers your anxiety can intensify it and you may start to worry that there will be no solution.
+But it may not always be clear what you're feeling anxious about.
+Not knowing what triggers your anxiety can intensify it and you may start to worry that there's no solution.